• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 You asked the customer’s name, so you should use it.
 People perk up at the mention of their own name, so using it to punctuate your messages will keep them interested in your responses.

 Customer service is supposed to be helpful.
-But with the pressure to serve more customers in less time, and the metrics that reinforce it, agents can speed through conversations by doing the bare minimum.
+However, with the pressure to serve more customers in less time and the metrics that reinforce it, agents can often speed through conversations by doing the bare minimum, so it’s important that you be helpful, beyond answering questions.

-Yes, speed is important—but so is being helpful!
-If you’re in the travel industry, provide some recommendations on what to do when your customers get to their destination.
+Yes, speed is important – but so is being helpful!
+If you’re in the travel industry, ask questions and then provide some recommendations on what to do when your customers get to their destination.
 If you’re in retail, take a look at what the customer has bought in the past and offer some recommendations.
 Is there a better account-level tier they could take advantage of for your software?
 Suggest it!

 And since 52% of customers are open to product recommendations for agents, according to Zendesk, it’s also a great opportunity for cross-selling and upselling (as long as you do it in the customer’s best interest).
 Customers will appreciate the advice and feel like you care about them.